Supporting Health & Healing

-Extended, thoughtful support— delving into unhelpful lifestyle habits or patterns of thinking, providing a compassionate, open space for discussion and reflection on subjects such as anxiety and stress, disordered eating, menopause, neurological conditions, cancer treatment and recovery.
+Extended, thoughtful support, delving into unhelpful lifestyle habits or patterns of thinking and providing a compassionate, open space for discussion and reflection on subjects such as anxiety and stress, disordered eating, menopause, neurological conditions, cancer treatment and recovery.
 Mentoring sessions include yoga therapy which is appropriate for women, respecting their body, cycles, and life-stages.